Kotlin/KEEP/proposals/KEEP-0456-equals.md

 * **Type**: Design proposal
 * **Author**: Alejandro Serrano
-* **Contributors**: Marat Akhin, Dmitry Khalanskiy, Pavel Kunyavskiy, Nikolay Lunyak
+* **Contributors**: Marat Akhin, Dmitry Khalanskiy, Pavel Kunyavskiy, Nikolay Lunyak, Grigorii Solnyshkin, Deniz Zharkov
 * **Discussion**: [KEEP-476](https://github.com/Kotlin/KEEP/discussions/476)
 * **Status**: In progress
 * **Related YouTrack issues**: [KT-83683](https://youtrack.jetbrains.com/issue/KT-83683)

 ## Abstract

-We propose a way to override the `equals` function from `Any` with a more specific type, which in turn unlock additional use site diagnostics.
+We propose a way to declare that equality checks only make sense for a restricted subset of values, by stating an _equality bound_ on the `equals` function inherited from `Any`.
+This in turns unlocks additional use site diagnostics.
-This proposal respects the current compilation strategy for `equals`.

 ### TL;DR

-* You may define a single `equals` operator per classifier with a more restricted type, although still in the same type hierarchy.
+* You may define a single `equals` operator per classifier with a more restricted equality bound.
+Classifiers may _refine_ this equality bound to a more specific type.
-* Compiler-generated `equals` become operators with a restricted type.
+* The operator is still an `equals(other: Any?)` method, with additional checks (and contracts).
 * The type of the right-hand side of an (un)equality expression is checked for compatibility with this more restricted type.
-* The operator is compiled as an `equals(other: Any?)` method, with additional checks (and contracts).

 ## Table of contents